MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 ## Solution Checker fails to check Default solution

 Solution checker exports the solution from the Common Data Service environment for analysis.
 Exporting the Default Solution is not supported and the check may not complete successfully.
-Please see additional guidance on [exporting large solutions](common-issues-resolutions-solution-checker#solution-checker-fails-to-export-large-solutions).
+More information: [Exporting large solutions](common-issues-resolutions-solution-checker#solution-checker-fails-to-export-large-solutions).

 ## Solution checker fails due to unsupported version of Power Apps Checker